Celebrity stylist Ellis Ranson on key summer fashion trends to know now

 “Have your own rules, but don’t follow too many.”

-Ellis Ranson is working with V05 to celebrate their hairstyling range ahead of the summer festival and holiday season.
+Ellis Ranson is working with VO5 to celebrate their hairstyling range ahead of the summer festival and holiday season.